eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Back End: We write lots of micro-services, primarily with Java 8.
 Our APIs are RESTful and use the minimal Dropwizard framework.
 We take advantage of Kafka, Spark, Hadoop for processing volumes of data.
 	- Front End: Our web applications are complex, single-page apps written in JavaScript (React, ECMAScript 6, Sass).
 	- Core Data, Infrastructure, & Reliability: Building the systems that power thousands of services with Singularity on Apache Mesos, and empowering access to massive datasets with HBase, Elastic Search, ZooKeeper, Redis, MySQL, and Memcached.
 + Are language agnostic.
-We aren’t overly concerned with tech stack - if you are interested in learning new things, we’re interested in teaching you.
+We aren't overly concerned with tech stack - if you are interested in learning new things, we're interested in teaching you.
 + Key Performance Indicator (KPI) definition and propagation.
 Uses statistical inference to determine what KPIs are truly impactful to our customer engagement and adoption efforts.
 Work cross-functionally to make sure these KPIs are available for all relevant data sources and business units.
 + Refactoring existing C++ libraries for modularity and extensibility.
-+ To bring visualization and easy-to-use data analysis tools to our users, our research and development teams work on full data processing cycle: from database’s query processing, to data science (AI, machine learning, etc.), UI design, and cloud computing.
++ To bring visualization and easy-to-use data analysis tools to our users, our research and development teams work on full data processing cycle: from database's query processing, to data science (AI, machine learning, etc.), UI design, and cloud computing.
 + Integrate our data pipeline with available Augmented Analytics models, tools, and applications.
 + Leverage and advance our query processing engine to build a data pipeline that enables the development of features and integration with available Augmented Analytics models, tools, and applications.
 + TeamCity: the Hassle-Free CI and CD Server by JetBrains